 Lau Pa Sat Hawkers Center is typically packed with businessmen at lunchtime, but the scene changes completely at night, when it becomes incredibly lively and beer is served along with satay of chicken, beef and shrimps.
 This hawkers center definitely has some of the best Singapore street food.
 Hence why it’s worth mentioning as one of the best hawkers center in Singapore.

 Maxwell Road Hawkers Center

 The quality of food at this hawkers center, which houses around 100 stalls, is top notch, with some of the best chicken rice and fish bee hoon in Singapore.
-It’s where to go to find nice food in Singapore.
+Thanks to the great food, it’s a great hawkers center in Singapore.

 Chinatown Hawkers Center

-Chinatown Hawkers Center is the largest one in Singapore, with a whopping 260 food stalls.
+Chinatown Hawkers Center is the largest Singapore hawkers center, with a whopping 260 food stalls.
 Here, foodies can find an incredible range of dishes that go from chilli crab to black pepper crab; bbq chicken wings to satay, chicken rice and prawn boodles; to finish with deserts such as carrot cake, soya beancurd and ice kachang.

 Since there are so many stalls selling similar food, the prices of food at Chinatown Hawkers Center are more than reasonable, making it one of the best hawker center in Singapore.

 This may well be the best hawker center in Singapore, so much so that it is worth getting outside of the center of the city for a meal.
 It is where to eat in Singapore if looking for a truly local experience, and the price of the food is unbeatable – not to mention, chances are that this hawkers center has the best chilli crab in Singapore for prices that are much cheaper than those to the best restaurants in Singapore.